-The WCNA found that there appears to be insufficient existing consented capacity to meet the needs of the Plan area.
-While the projected management requirements for recycling/ composting should be met for the entire Plan period, a shortfall in aggregate recycling and recovery to land to emerges in 2027 and 'Other Recovery' throughout the entire Plan period.
-This shortfall is predicted to be exacerbated by a shortfall of non-inert landfill from 2031 due to the expiry of the Patteson Court Landfill permission in 2030.
-It is therefore recommended that opportunities for utilising capacity outside Surrey be explored further through engagement with other Waste Planning Authorities (WPA).
-If that fails to identify sufficient capacity then land may need to be identified within the Plan area to accommodate the additional waste management capacity predicted to be needed.
+The WCNA found that while the projected management requirements for recycling/ composting should be met for the entire Plan period, there appears to be insufficient existing consented capacity to meet the needs of the Plan area as follows:

+- inert waste management capacity from 2029; and - 'Other Recovery' throughout the entire Plan period.
+This predicted shortfall would be exacerbated by a shortfall of non-inert waste landfill capacity from 2031 on expiry of the Patteson Court landfill permission in 2030.

+It is therefore recommended that opportunities for utilising non-inert waste landfill capacity outside Surrey be explored further through engagement with other Waste Planning Authorities (WPA).
+If that fails to identify sufficient capacity, then land may need to be identified within the Plan area to accommodate the additional waste management capacity predicted to be needed.

-&lt;sup>1 that which is lawful under planning law including consented and lawful development.
+1 that which is lawful under planning law including consented and lawful development.